Overview of PD

 Parkinson’s Disease: What You and Your Family Should Know

-Published by the National Parkinson Foundation (Now the Parkinson's Foundation), 2006
+Published by the Parkinson's Foundation), 2017

-This 40-page manual (PDF) offers a basic overview of Parkinson’s disease.
+This 41-page manual (PDF) offers a basic overview of Parkinson’s disease.
 Topics include symptoms, diagnosis, parkinsonism, treatment options, putting your health team together, accepting and adapting to Parkinson’s disease, and staying well.
 It also contains a section on the special concerns of persons with young onset Parkinson’s disease.

 Available En Español: Enfermedad de Parkinson: Lo Que Usted y Su Familia Deben Saber